Birth control pills from Nurx cost as little as $0 with insurance or $15 per month without insurance.

-What Should I Take for Less Frequent Periods?
+What Birth Control Should I Take For Less Frequent Periods?

-Some examples of continuous birth control bills include:
+Some of the most common brands of continuous birth control include:

 What Birth Control Should I Take For Shorter Periods?